FinweLtd/orion360-sdk-pro-examples-android/README.md

 >
 > Typically one-shot apps that are intended for a particular event, product campaign, or offline use have embedded content.
 However, also apps that mostly use streamed content may include a few embedded items that are frequently needed and rarely updated, such as brand introduction, user tutorials, and menu backgrounds.

-> *Current version of Orion360 SDK (Basic) for Android does not support playing 360 images directly from the application installation package or expansion package.
+> *Current version of Orion360 SDK (Pro) for Android does not support playing 360 images directly from expansion packages.
 This feature will be added later in an update to the SDK.
-However, it is possible to embed content to these locations, and copy the image file before it is used, for example to application's private path on external memory.*
+However, it is possible to embed content to this location, and copy the image file before it is used, for example to application's private path on external memory.*

 Example: Buffering Indicator
 ----------------------------